-The Northern Pass is a proposed 192-mile electrical transmission line which would bring roughly 1000 megawatts of hydroelectric power from Quebec to the regional New England grid.
-The route, as currently planned, goes from the Quebec border to Deerfield, by way of Franconia Notch.
+The Northern Pass was a proposed 192-mile electrical transmission line which would have brought roughly 1000 megawatts of hydroelectric power from Quebec to the regional New England grid.
+The route, as it was planned, would have gone from the Quebec border to Deerfield, by way of Franconia Notch.

-The project is the result of a collaboration between Hydro-Quebec—a state-owned utility of the province of Quebec—and Eversource Energy, a New England-based private electrical utility company.
-As currently proposed, it has an estimated construction cost of $1.6 billion.
+The project was the result of a collaboration between Hydro-Quebec—a state-owned utility of the province of Quebec—and Eversource Energy, a New England-based private electrical utility company.
+It had an estimated construction cost of $1.6 billion.

-These costs would be fronted by Northern Pass Transmission LLC, a subsidiary of Eversource, and then recouped by way of a 40-year transmission agreement with Hydro-Quebec.
+These costs would have been fronted by Northern Pass Transmission LLC, a subsidiary of Eversource, and then recouped by way of a 40-year transmission agreement with Hydro-Quebec.

 The Northern Pass began planning in 2008, submitting its application with the U.S. Department of Energy (DOE) in October of 2010.
 The original proposal was for a 1200 megawatt transmission line to be built completely above ground for 180 miles, with an estimated cost of $1.1 billion.